 For more information on the Section of medico-Legal, contact Annie Morrison on (03) 9280 8722 or AnnieM@amavic.com.au.

-The Inspiring Women in Medicine Series is an avenue for female members and non members, from all geographical areas, to network with colleagues across all disciplines of medicine and address medical issues of mutual concern.
+The Women in Medicine Special Interest Group is an avenue for female members and non members, from all geographical areas, to network with colleagues across all disciplines of medicine and address medical issues of mutual concern.

 These events feature eminent female medical practitioners who talk about their careers in medicine.

 - Chair: Dr Nayomi Perera